nuintun/qrcode-uri/README.md

-qrcode-uri
+QRCode-URI
 ==========

-a chrome extension that transform tab url to qrcode
+A chrome extension that transform tab url to qrcode